 Istanbul, which has been the capital of the Romans and Byzantines for 1000 years, still has an important Roman and Byzantine heritage.
 There are cisterns and palace ruins from the Byzantine period, as well as a considerable number of Byzantine churches.
 Today it is possible to visit Hagia Sophia, Chora and Pammakaristos churches as museums.

-In the old districts of Istanbul such as Sultanahmet, Fener and Balat, Vefa and Zeyrek, Edirnekapi you can visit the Byzantine buildings and take great pictures.
+In the old districts of Istanbul such as Sultanahmet, Fener and Balat, Vefa and Zeyrek, Edirnekapi you can visit the Byzantine sites and take great pictures.

 15. Visiting the Mosques of Istanbul